jonathonvanausdal9915/weather-dashboard/README.md

 ## Weather-Dashboard
 ## Discription
 *  When I search for a city name.
-I get all weather data from that specefic city name.
+I get all weather data from that specific city name.
 *  I am presented with a city name.
 *  I am presented with temperature in degreees F. wind speed. humidity. and the current date.
 *  I am presented with a 5 day forecast for the specified city.